 We want to hold a celebration for the launch of our new product in our department.
 We want to serve food and alcoholic beverages.
-Since it is a celebration, is it all right to
+Since it is a celebration, is it all right to have alcohol at work?
 It might be, but in any event, you must obtain appropriate managerial approval or approval as set out in your local policy before you have alcohol at a work event.
+Code of Conduct